poi-vrc/DressingTools/docs~/docs/getting-started/smart-control/binary/changing-properties.md

 ### 4. Add the blendshape property

 Find the `SkinnedMeshRenderer` component and click on `Blendshapes`.
 And find the `Big ear` blendshape and add it.

+Click the `Blendshapes` button again to hide the results.

 ![Pick Object](/img/smartcontrol-chg-prop-4.PNG)